jladcr/Moses-for-Mere-Mortals/docs/Quick-Start-Guide.md

 #Quick Start Guide v.2

 This guide has 19 steps to install Moses for Mere Mortals and translate and score a document with the default values on a new computer.
 Refer to the Tutorial.docx for detailed instructions including how to change the defaults.
 During the installation, the prompt will change.
 In what follows, it is indicated in _italic_.
 This blue colored text (and the space that follows it) should not be entered in the terminal.

+_Hint 1: search and replace in this file "{username}" by your username.
+Like this, you will be able to copy and paste the instructions that follow._

-Hint: instead of typing the instructions that follow, just copy and paste them in the Terminal.
+_Hint 2: instead of typing the instructions that follow, just copy and paste them in the Terminal._

 ##Install Moses for Mere Mortals
 1. Open the Terminal.